popphp/docs/user_guide/databases.rst

     $migrator = new Migrator($db, 'migrations');
     $migrator->run();

+The above code would have created the table ``users`` with the defined columns.
-And to roll back the migration, you would call the migrator like this:
+To roll back the migration, you would call the migrator like this:

 .. code-block:: php